zambal/eml/README.md

 ...> end)
 nil
 ```
-The last result may seem unexpected, but the `section` elements aren't
+The last result may seem unexpected, but the result is `nil` because
-returned because `Eml.transform` first evaluates a parent node, before
+`Eml.transform` first evaluates a parent node, before continuing with its
-continuing with its children.
-If the parent node gets removed,
+children.
+If the parent node gets removed, the children will be removed too and
-the children will be removed too and won't get evaluated.
+won't get evaluated.

 #### Encoding data in Eml